 This post will be updated as design changes to the Reg Tracker are made.

 The Brookings Center on Regulations and Markets Regulatory Tracker (“Reg Tracker”) is a tool that tracks and provides insights into important regulatory actions by the federal government.
-Originally launched in October 2017, the Reg Tracker monitors a curated selection of executive agency rules, as well as notable guidance and policy introductions or revocations.
+Originally launched in October 2017, the Reg Tracker monitors a curated selection of executive agency rules, guidance, and policy introductions or revocations, as well as executive actions like executive orders.
 The rules span a wide range of policy areas, including but not limited to education, labor, environment, and transportation.

 This post provides context surrounding the regulatory process, details on what actions the Reg Tracker encompasses, and guidance on how to use its interactive features.